 If you are a UFCW member looking for specific information about your contract or news in your area, it is best to reach out to your local union office.

-These local offices make up seven regions, following the merger of Region 3 and Region 7.
+These local offices make up eight geographic regions- seven dividing up the United States and another region for Canada.
 Each region is headed by a regional director who oversees a staff that provides assistance to the local unions within its geographical jurisdiction.
-The regions are:

 Those regions and locals are all a part of the greater UFCW International Union.
 The UFCW International Union is organized by departments and divisions to effectively serve the interests of UFCW members.

 Capital Stewardship Program

 The UFCW Capital Stewardship Program spearheads the union’s efforts to protect the retirement security of its members and promote corporate best practices and reform.

 Civil Rights and Community Action Department

 The Civil Rights and Community Action Department is dedicated to advancing the principles and practices of equality, freedom, and economic and social justice.

 The Collective Bargaining Department works in concert with UFCW regions and local unions to protect and improve the jobs and wages of UFCW members.

 The Communications Department creates an image and identity for the UFCW that generates member involvement, promotes organizing and growth, and garners support in the field of public opinion for UFCW campaigns.